digital-asset/daml/daml-lf/spec/transaction.rst

 As of version 14, these fields are included:

-* ``string`` version
+* repeated ``string`` children
-* `message Value`_ value

-``version`` is required, and must be a version of this specification.
-For backward compatibility reasons:
-- the version `10` is encoded as the string "6";
-- string "10" is reserved and will be never used to encoded any future version;
-- versions 11 or latter will be encoded as string, for instance version 11 of this specification, ``version`` must be ``"11"``.

-Consumers can expect this field to be present and to have the semantics defined here without knowing the version of this value in advance.

 message Versioned
 ^^^^^^^^^^^^^^^^^

-Generic wrapper to version encode versionned object
+Generic wrapper to version encode versioned object

 (*since version 14*)

-As of version 14 the following these fields are included:
+As of version 14 the following  fields are included:

 * ``string`` version
 * ``bytes``  versioned